 Learn More About the DES Recycling Center

 Recycling Drop-Off Area

 All residents and businesses in Monroe County are required to recycle.
-The county has one recycling drop-off location for residents without curbside recyclable pick-up (businesses must set up a recycling program through their waste hauler).
-The Monroe County ecopark facility is open 7:30 a.m. to 1 p.m., Wednesday through Saturday.
+The county helps operate one recycling drop-off location for residents without curbside recyclable pick-up (businesses must set up a recycling program through their waste hauler).
+The Monroe County ecopark facility (10 Avion Drive - 14624) is open Wednesdays, 1 - 6:30 p.m. and Saturdays, 7:30 a.m. to 1 p.m. (closed holidays).
 Click here for more information about the ecopark.
 Only those items that are accepted in the curbside recycling program can be dropped off in the designated recycling dumpsters.
 For a list of curbside recyclable items that county residents may bring to the ecopark drop-off area see the Residential Recycling section.
 No garbage will be accepted.
 This facility accepts household items ONLY (no businesses, not-for-profits, churches, home offices, charities, etc.).